apurva1112/eyetracking/README.md

 # Unit testing
 1. Unit testing of finding_pupil_centre(): Give an input image having a face to the code in the file "Unit testing of finding_pupil_centre().ipynb".
 It will output two images, right eye and left eye found on the face with their pupils located with a white dot.

+2. Unit testing of playing Alarm: Run the code in "Unit testing of Alarm playing code.ipynb".
+A screen will come showing your face.
+Close your eyes for 10-11 seconds.
+An alarm will be played alerting that your eyes are closed for some time.
+Open your eyes to stop the alarm.